Klinsmann appointed Hertha Berlin head coach until end of the season after Covic dismissal | Goal.com

 "But I have always said that this club is more important than individuals.
 I love not only this profession, but I love this club with all my heart."

-It is the former Germany striker’s first role in his homeland since an ill-fated spell in charge of Bayern Munich in 2008/09.
+It is the former Germany forward’s first role in his homeland since an ill-fated spell in charge of Bayern Munich in 2008/09.

+Hertha are due to host Borussia Dortmund in Klinsmann's first game in charge on Saturday, before taking in a trip to Eintracht Frankfurt the following Friday.